Last updated: April 22, 2026

 The cove is reached from Ladds Cove Road, which drops south off Monteagle and descends through the bluff line onto the valley floor.
 It is distinct from the town of Monteagle, which sits on the plateau rim above, and from Ladd, the early-20th-century Hales Bar Dam worker village on the Tennessee River near Haletown.
 The two places share a family name but are otherwise unrelated: Ladd is a river-bank community at about 700 feet of elevation near TN-156, and Ladds Cove is a plateau-base cove at higher elevation, more than fifteen miles away as the crow flies.

-Name origin and settlement
+Name origin and Anglo-American settlement

 The two Marion County “Ladd” names trace to different branches of landowners, not to a single estate.
 Ladds Cove is the older of the two as a place-name, because Ladd on the river was built up in the first decade of the 20th century as a Hales Bar Dam company village, while Ladds Cove had already been a farming-and- woodland cove for several generations by that point.